litespeedtech/lscache_wp/litespeed-cache/readme.txt

 * Has an API system that enables other plugins to easily integrate with the cache plugin.
 * Can cache desktop and mobile views separately
 * Allows configuration for do-not-cache by URI, Categories, Tags, Cookies, and User Agents
+* Works with LiteSpeed Web ADC in clustered environments.

 = Known Compatible Plugins =